-"But zey are working togezzer,' Nrrna murmured and then the two women completely conversant with the complexities of the big event but efficient in checking minor details that might provide situations for accidents to happen.
+"But zey are working togezzer,' Nrrna murmured and then the two women sighed once again with relief.

+When the matter of planning for the upcoming Snake Hunt would have interfered with language lessons, Todd reluctantly acceded to Robin's pleas to show that he could handle the pre-Hunt arrangements.
+Kelly offered to give her young brother-in-law a hand and that work gave her a respite from Todd's current preoccupation.
+Robin proved not only completely conversant with the complexities of the big event but efficient in checking minor details that might provide situations for accidents to happen.
 Todd and Hrriss, as Hunt Masters, would spare a few moments to answer his questions and go over his work schedules and estimates but that was one less worry.

 Todd, Ken, Hrriss and Hrrestan, separately or as teams, escorted Gringg visitors around Doonarrala or accompanied volunteer linguists up to the giant vessel to build vocabulary and language links for the translation voders.
-The Alreldep scout ship which had been assigned years before to like Eonneh and Koala, were small enough to fit in the scout.
+The Alreldep scout ship which had been assigned years before to Todd and Hrriss was back in service, shuttling people up without having to go through Barnstable, Greene or Castleton.
+Only the smaller Gringg, like Eonneh and Koala, were small enough to fit in the scout.
 Hrrestan tried hard to get permission to put a temporary grid in the Gringg cargo bay but Hrrto was totally opposed to the notion.
-Todd and Hrrestan did, over great Outcry from Barnstable and Prrid, give permission for the Gringg to use their own ship-to-surface transport, the smaller of the only quiet, but also emitted no noxious fumes and used an air cushion for landing and resting, leaving no marks despite its mass.
+Todd and Hrrestan did, over great Outcry from Barnstable and Prrid, give permission for the Gringg to use their own ship-to-surface transport, the smaller of the ones they'd seen on their initial visit.